 The traditional catboat rig (one large gaff mainsail, on a mast positioned at the bow) is modernized on the Nonsuch with an aluminum spar, and a wishbone instead of a boom.
 She has a wheel helm, spade rudder and a fin keel, making her easy to control and very responsive to the helm.
 The Nonsuch rig is notable for its ease of single-handed sailing.

-She is ideally suited for our day charter adventures: a large deep cockpit offers safety and confidence for the crew.
-A dodger and bimini (canvas canopy) provide protection from wind, sun and rain.
-This type of boat and rig tend to sail with much less heeling angle than most other sailboats, this provides more comfort for less-experienced sailors.
+This Nonsuch-class yacht tends to sail with less heeling angle than most other sailboats, this provides more comfort for less-experienced sailors.
 The cockpit arrangement allows the captain to stand by near the helm when guests are steering, for purposes of instruction and as a failsafe.

-Misty Cat is equipped with a modern navigation system comprised of a GPS chartplotter, radar and autohelm; a traditional binnacle compass; depth sounder and knot log; and VHF marine radio.
-She carries a full set of up-to-date marine charts for the areas we sail in.
+Misty Cat's modern navigation system includes a GPS chartplotter, radar and autohelm; a traditional binnacle compass; depth sounder and knot log; and VHF marine radio.
+She carries paper marine charts for the areas we sail in.
+Guests can participate in navigation and route planning at the chart table or the electronic nav suite.
 Auxiliary power is an inboard 22 hp diesel motor that will move her comfortably at 5 - 6 knots.